juliancoleman/engineering/_posts/2017-09-27-models-not-schemas.md

         <p class="mdc-typography--body-1">
           Now that we've covered what a <code>Model</code> is, let's switch gears to <code>Schema</code>s.
-A schema is a set of column names with their related types, and we can refer to it as blueprints for a table which lay out the properties of our models.
+A schema is a set of column names with their associated types, and we can refer to it as blueprints for a table which lay out the properties of our models.
 These might be properties like a name, age, or hair color.
 When you look at a human being, you are looking